quan-dang/Computer-Vision-and-OpenCV-projects/Ultra-nerve segmentation with UNET/README.md

-# Ultra-verve segmentation with UNET
+# Ultra-nerve segmentation with UNET

 ## Dataset
 This project use [Ultrasound Nerve Segmentation dataset](https://www.kaggle.com/c/ultrasound-nerve-segmentation) from Kaggle.